osrf/collision-benchmark/README.md

 You should see the start state of the test.
-Before you start the test, you may want to **enable the displaying of contacts** (``View -> Contacts``), because once the test stops due to failure, it will be paused (in paused state, enabling the contacts displaying will only show the contacts once the worlds are advanced again, so you won't see the contacts until the next test failure).
+Before you start the test, you may want to **enable the displaying of contacts** (``View -> Contacts``), because once the test stops due to failure, the simulation will be paused (and the contacts will only show once the worlds are advanced again, so you won't see the contacts until the next test failure).
 It will also be helpful to **switch on wireframe rendering** (``View -> Wireframe``)